Feel Dizzy All the Time? This Might Be Why.

 Head position (Epley) Maneuvers

 By performing an Epley maneuver, the displaced crystals that cause BPPV are repositioned so they no longer cause problems.
 Our team manually adjusts your head position while you are sitting and lying down, using a machine to monitor your eye movements as your position changes.
-This procedure typically takes around 15 minutes, and after just a couple treatments typically sees around 80% effectiveness in curing BPPV.
+This procedure typically takes around 15 minutes, and after just a couple of treatments typically sees around 80% effectiveness in curing BPPV.

 If your vertigo and dizziness cause issues with your vision, gaze stability exercises may be recommended.
 This technique involves the patient shifting their gaze to different targets while being monitored and guided by a physiotherapist.
 They may also be instructed to focus on one target while the physiotherapist maneuvers their heads back and forth.
 These exercises help to control focus and improve vision when a patient with inner ear problems moves their head.

 In order to ensure your vertigo symptoms remain at bay, our team may recommend exercises that will moderately stimulate the dizziness.
-Through gradual and repeated exposure, you will train brain to ignore the irregular signals your inner ear is transmitting.
+Through gradual and repeated exposure, you will train the brain to ignore the irregular signals your inner ear is transmitting.

 If you are experiencing dizziness, remember to keep your fluids up, avoid caffeine and alcohol, and sit or lie down when you start to feel dizzy to avoid falls or accidents.
 Then book yourself in for an appointment with our team to get the treatments you need to get your feet back on solid ground.